mdub/pith/README.markdown

         .main
           = yield

+This way, any template can be used as a "layout".

-Layouts can also be specified using a "`layout`" entry in the page header, e.g.
+Layouts can also be applied by using a "`layout`" entry in the page header, e.g.

     ---
     layout: "/_mylayout.haml"
     ...

     Some content

 Relative links
 --------------